Undead Nightmare: Reception

 Critics reported that players rarely need to use Undead Nightmare's new weapons.
-Whitehead (Eurogamer) said that Marston's firearms are mostly indistinguishable apart from the blunderbuss, which is only useful when the player is overrun by zombies.
-GameSpot added that the game's combat is repetitive and less fun in the expansion, as zombies barely pose a threat.
-The zombies, without guns, cover, horses, lack the complexities of cowboys and, apart from some of the special zombie types, are only a threat at short distances.
+Whitehead (Eurogamer said that Marston's firearms are mostly indistinguishable apart from the blunderbuss, which is only useful when the player is overrun by zombies.
+Calvert (GameSpot added that the game's combat is repetitive and less fun in the expansion, as zombies barely pose a threat; without guns, cover, and horses, they lack the complexities of cowboys and, apart from some special zombie types, are only a threat at short distances.
 The reviewer found little variation between weapons when firing at close range, which is more effective than aiming at a distance.
-The fun of the new guns quickly faded for the critic, who found little incentive to use traditional gunfight strategies.
-Whitehead (Eurogamer) too noted that the base game relied on its use of cover during gunfights, which the expansion jettisons altogether.
+The fun of the new guns quickly faded for Calvert, who found little incentive to use traditional gunfight strategies.
+Whitehead (Eurogamer too noted that the base game relied on its use of cover during gunfights, which the expansion jettisons altogether.
 Thus the player is forced into the technique of backtracking and turning to use the time-slowing Dead Eye mode to clear zombies with headshots.
 The reviewer also found the controls clumsy and often tripped on piles of zombie bodies or became stuck in doorways.
 While the idea of zombie animals scared Whitehead, he was both relieved and disappointed to find that bears and cougars, like the humans, died with a single bullet.

 Eurogamer noted the annoyance of returning to defend over 20 towns each with recurring zombie problems, but said that the game mechanic is never too bothersome and even appreciated its element of time management, similar to that of the Dead Rising game series.
 IGN thought that the lack of fast travel was an impediment.
 Reviewers also noted technical issues with moving John's character, especially when climbing ladders and outrunning zombies.

 Critics praised Undead Nightmare as a model for downloadable content especially in its balance of content and price.
-Neil Davey (The Guardian) said that it was the best purchase of 2010 at its price range, but staff of the Official Xbox Magazine found the price slightly too high.
-Henry Gilbert of GamesRadar thought that the game's concept sounded like a ploy to make easy money without much work, but admitted how wrong and surprised he was at the game's depth.
-At the time of its 2010 release, the Official Xbox Magazine counted Undead Nightmare among the best downloadable content in existence.
+Neil Davey (The Guardian said it was the best purchase of 2010 at its price range, but Official Xbox Magazine found the price slightly too high.
+Henry Gilbert of GamesRadar thought the game's concept sounded like a ploy to make easy money without much work, but admitted how wrong and surprised he was at the game's depth.
+In 2010, the Official Xbox Magazine counted Undead Nightmare among the best downloadable content in existence.
 The standalone retail disc had sold two million units as of August 2011.
 No sales figures were released regarding the download pack itself.
+Red Dead Redemption's PlayStation 4, Nintendo Switch, and Windows versions were praised for the inclusion of Undead Nightmare, though some critics lamented the US$49.99 price due to lack of significant enhancements and omission of multiplayer.